STEMTera/stemtera.github.io/en/begin/_posts/2000-04-14-exercise-7-sketch.md

     Serial.println(brightness);

-When executed in a loop, the current light level is continuously being converted into a relative brightness value and thus making the LED automatically controlled by the ambient light.
+When executed in a loop, the current ambient light level is continuously being converted into a relative brightness value and thus making the LED automatically controlled by the ambient light.
 {: .success }

 CHALLENGE!
 Connect another LED to the circuit and add codes into the currect sketch to do the reverse of the current LED's behavior.